These high molecular mass proteins play several vital roles.

-The composition of the basement membrane is highly selective for the cell surface and laminins are the key proteins that surround virtually all cells.
+The composition of the basement membrane is highly selective for the cell surface, and laminins are the essential proteins that surround virtually all cells.

-Laminins are important for embryogenesis and in the adult body, expression is tissue specific.
+Laminins are essential for embryogenesis, and in the adult body, expression is tissue-specific.

-There are many binding sites on the full-length laminin molecule that can interact with receptors on the cell membrane.
+Many binding sites on the full-length laminin molecule can interact with receptors on the cell membrane.

-Integrins are important laminin receptors, and the laminin-integrin interaction triggers vital intracellular signaling pathways.
+Integrins are essential laminin receptors, and the laminin-integrin interaction triggers vital intracellular signaling pathways.

-By binding to specific cell receptors, laminins regulate cellular responses, such as cell anchoring, survival, proliferation, migration, organization, and specialization, leading to improved cell functionality.
+Laminins regulate cellular responses by binding to specific cell receptors, such as cell anchoring, survival, proliferation, migration, organization, and specialization, leading to improved cell functionality.

 Without the correct combination of laminin isoforms, cells and tissues become dysfunctional.

-There are 15 different laminins, each of which consists of a unique combination of three substrings.
+There are 15 different laminins, each consisting of a unique combination of three substrings.